PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # TODO Items for v3.3.0-alpha.13

+- SimpleNumberFormat not always using the US location.
+So UK uses NBSP (non-breaking spaces) for the thousands separator, but minecraft cannot display that unicode properly.
+Minecraft shows a square box with NB on line one, and SP on line two.
+Setup a global function within something like Prison, and have everything call that to get a SimpleNumberFormat object.
+This way, there is only one line of code controlling it all.
+Also can use the config setting to control it with the default being US.
+So if someone really wants to change it to another country, then they can.

+-mine bombs - access only works with mineAccessByRank?
+SailDrag
+  - Expand to other access, like access by perms?
+  - maybe have a mine bomb config that enables access checking so it can be disabled if they are not using prison's access controls.

+- Add support for `{actionBar}` in the language support messages - riquour

 - File save to new format - OmarG
   - pre-req for turning off TP
   - pre-req for custom mine shapes